deriv-com/deriv-app/packages/p2p/README.md

 ## How To Work With This Project

-To run and work on this workspace you need to use `npm run serve cfd` command along with `npm run serve core`.
+To run and work on this workspace you need to run `npm run serve core` , `npm run serve cashier`, and `npm run serve p2p`.
-Webpack will watch changes in `p2p` so that if you made any changes in this package, it will automatically rebuild `p2p` and recompile `core`.
+Webpack will watch changes in `p2p` and `cashier` so that if you made any changes in this package, it will automatically rebuild `p2p` and `cashier` and recompile `core`.

 **Libary usage:**